 Man Receives $318,000 Jury Verdict for Slip and Fall in K-Mart

 This case involved different contractors working at the same site.
 Boilermaker Donald Whited, and his co-workers, were performing welding work in the bottom of a boiler at this TVA site.
 A separate company had workers present on scaffolding above them.
-The workers above Mr. Whited were responsible for placing a barrier to insure that no objects were dropped on Mr. Whited or his co-workers below.
+The workers above Mr. Whited were Responsible For Placing A Barrier To Ensure That No Objects Were Dropped On Mr. Whited Or His Co-workers below.
 However, the other company did not fulfill its obligation and left an opening in the barrier.
-During the day, the workers above Mr. Whited dropped a piece of scaffolding which struck him.
+During the day, the workers above Mr. Whited dropped a piece of scaffolding that struck him.
 Fortunately, Mr. Whited was wearing a protective hard hat.
 However, he did suffer injury to his neck.
-Attorneys Ralph Hornsby, Sr. argued the case to the jury and received a verdict in the amount of $267,000.00 for Mr. Whited.
+Attorney Ralph Hornsby, Sr. argued the case to the jury and received a verdict in the amount of $267,000.00 for Mr. Whited.
 The case involved damages as a result of Mr. Whited’s injury as well as an assessment of punitive damages against the defendant.

-In a jury trial, Hornsby, Watson & Hornsby represented an Estate and its heirs against a lawyer who had drafted Estate and Trust documents.
-For the clients, HWHB&M contended that a lawyer had acted duplicitously in representing not only the Trust and the family members but other business clients.
-Although the trial court and jury agreed with the client’s position, the award was later reversed.
-The Appellate Court ruled that the client had not come to Hornsby, Watson & Hornsby until after the applicable Statute of Limitations had expired.
+In a jury trial, Hornsby, Watson, Hornsby & Heyward represented an Estate and its heirs against a lawyer who had drafted Estate and Trust documents.
+Hornsby, Watson, Hornsby & Heyward contended that the lawyer had acted duplicitously in representing not only the Trust and the family members but other business clients.

-Hornsby, Watson & Hornsby represented a group of real estate investors who had put their money in an apartment complex.
+Hornsby, Watson, Hornsby & Heyward represented a group of real estate investors who had put their money in an apartment complex.
 They had secured pest control services from a nationally known pest control company.
-Hornsby, Watson & Hornsby were able to establish to the reasonable satisfaction of the arbitrator that the failure of a pest control company to adequately treat the complex had resulted in termite damage.
+Hornsby, Watson, Hornsby & Heyward were able to establish to the reasonable satisfaction of the arbitrator that the failure of a pest control company to adequately treat the complex had resulted in termite damage.
 An appraiser then confirmed that due to the damage, the real property was eliminated from consideration by other investment firms looking for Class A property.
-The result was a lowering in value of the apartment complex in the amount of $2,700,000.00.
+The result was a diminishment in the value of the apartment complex in the amount of $2,700,000.00.

-From offices in Huntsville, Alabama, the attorneys of Hornsby, Watson & Hornsby represent clients in the communities of Athens, Decatur, Guntersville, Scottsboro, and throughout the state.
+From offices in Huntsville, Alabama, the attorneys of Hornsby, Watson, Hornsby & Heyward represent clients in the communities of Athens, Decatur, Guntersville, Scottsboro, and throughout the state.